Garnett Silk: Singing career

 By 1992, Silk was in Kingston in the studio with producer Bobby Digital, recording his debut album It's Growing.
 Split between deeply cultural themes, spiritual songs, and romantic numbers, the album went on to become one of the best selling in Jamaica that year, and he had his first major hit single with "Hello Mama Africa" (produced by Richard "Bello" Bell) for the Star Trail label, which was Silk's first international hit, and topped the reggae chart in Britain.

-Over the next two years, the singer would record with most of the major name producers on the island, both on his own and in partnership with Tony Rebel.
-He cut a swathe of songs with King Jammy, including "Fill Us Up With Your Mercy" and "Lord Watch Over Our Shoulders."
-The latter track titled a 1994 compilation released by the Greensleeves label in the UK and boasts seven Jammy cuts and a clutch of hits for other producers.
+Over the next two years, the singer recorded with most of the major name producers on the island, both on his own and in partnership with Tony Rebel.
+He cut a swathe of songs with King Jammy, including "Fill Us Up With Your Mercy" and "Lord Watch Over Our Shoulders".
+The latter track titled a 1994 compilation released by the Greensleeves label in the UK and boasted seven Jammy cuts and a clutch of hits for other producers.

 1993's Gold, released by the UK Charm label, bundled up more hits from this period.
-Amongst them was "Zion in a Vision," a Jamaican number one cut with producer Jack Scorpio, as well as "Hey Mama Africa". he also recorded for Sly & Robbie, including the deeply religious "Thank You, Jah" and the haunting "Green Line."
+Amongst them was "Zion in a Vision", a Jamaican number one cut with producer Jack Scorpio, as well as "Hey Mama Africa".
+He also recorded for Sly & Robbie, including the religious "Thank You, Jah" and the haunting "Green Line".
 But the pace was becoming too much and Silk collapsed during a show at the Ritz in New York City, suffering from low blood pressure and exhaustion.
 The exhausted singer was forced to cancel all his scheduled appearances for the next six months, most crucially of all, what would have been his debut at Reggae Sumfest.
 However, Silk bounced back in 1994 and set back to work.
-In a show of good grace, he rejoined Steely & Clevie and cut the "Love Is the Answer" single, another massive hit.
+In a show of good grace, he rejoined Steely & Clevie and cut the "Love Is the Answer" single, another hit.
 "Fight Back," produced by Richie Stephens, was next up.
 By then, the singer was ready to re-take the stage, which he did with a vengeance, headlining that year's Reggae Sumfest and Reggae Sunsplash festivals.
 His set at the latter event was captured for the Live at Reggae Sunsplash 1994 album, released in 1999 by the Tabou1 label.
 Silk's backing band was Jahpostles, who originally formed in the late 1970s.